The Redistricting Process

 |Jan.
 18, 2022||n/a||Draft Maps Due|

-View the current district map, which was adopted in 2018.
+View the district map that was adopted in 2018.
 Click on the map to enlarge it.

 Learn How to Draw and Submit Your Own Map